bit-cook/Everywhere/docs/en-US/model-provider/google.md

   import HorizontalCenterImg from "/.vitepress/components/Common/HorizontalCenterImg.vue";
 </script>

-# Getting an API Key from Google Gemini
+# Get API Key from Google Gemini

 This tutorial will guide you step-by-step on how to get an API key for [Google Gemini](https://cloud.google.com/gemini).